watermelonwolverine/fvttoptimizer/README.md

 `fvttoptimizer [--verbose-info, --verbose-debug, --version, --help, --quality value, --override-percent value, --skip-webp, --skip-existing, --recursive] target`

-`src`: Source path which should be moved or checked\
+`src`: Source path which should be moved or checked

-`*srcs`: Optional additional source paths\
+`*srcs`: Optional additional source paths

 `dst`: Path to destination folder or file, needed when not using the --check option

 Options
 -------

-`--verbose-info`: Enables verbose output to console\
+`--verbose-info`: Enables verbose output to console

-`--verbose-debug`: Enables very verbose output to console\
+`--verbose-debug`: Enables very verbose output to console

-`--version`: Prints version and exits\
+`--version`: Prints version and exits

-`--help`: Display help and exit \
+`--help`: Display help and exit

 `--skip-existing`: Ignores files of which a webp already exists.
-For example image.png will not be converted if a image.webp is already in the same folder \
+For example image.png will not be converted if a image.webp is already in the same folder

-`--skip-webp`: Don't touch webp files at all \
+`--skip-webp`: Don't touch webp files at all

 `--quality`: The quality setting for the webp compression.
-Default is 75 \
+Default is 75

 `--override-percent`: How much smaller the new file needs to be to replace the old one.
-For example if this value is 25% the file size after optimizing needs to be 25% smaller than the original.
-Default is 25 \
+For example if this value is 25 the file size after optimizing needs to be 25% smaller than the original.
+Default is 25

 `--recursive`: If the optimization should be done recursively to all sub folders of the target folder.

 Examples